fleetdm/fleet/handbook/customers.md

 ### Scheduling meetings with customers
 To schedule an ad hoc meeting with a Fleet customer, use the ["Customer meeting" Calendly link](https://docs.google.com/document/d/1tE-NpNfw1icmU2MjYuBRib0VWBPVAdmq4NiCrpuI0F0/edit#heading=h.v47bs6uo0jpk).

-# Missed Zoom Meeting | Etiquette with Customers
+### Missed Zoom Meeting | Etiquette with Customers
 This is a tutorial on how to respond when someone from outside the company misses a call.

-## 48 hours before a meeting
+#### 48 hours before a meeting

 L1: Check the calendar invite to determine if the customer has accepted the invitation.

 L2: If the customer has not accepted the invitation please reach out through appropriate channels to confirm attendance (Ex: EAs, Email, Slack).

 L3: Test the Zoom Meeting link to ensure that it is working.

 L4: Ensure that agenda documents are attached and accessible to meeting attendees (as appropriate to the situation).

-## Day of meeting
+#### Day of meeting

 L1: Join meeting 2-3 minutes prior to the meeting start time.

-L2: If the customer does not join the call after 3-minutes:
+L2: If the customer does not join the call after 3-minutes, contact the customer with:

-- Slack, if we have a shared channel
+- Slack, if we have a shared channel.
-- Email, using the email address from the calendar invite
+- Email, using the email address from the calendar invite.
-- LinkedIn, send a direct message
+- LinkedIn, send a direct message.
-- Phone, try finding their number to text and/or call (as appropriate to the device type: landline vs cell phone)
+- Phone, try finding their number to text and/or call (as appropriate to the device type: landline vs cell phone).

-L3: In these communications to the customer remember to approach the situation with empathy. ==Anything could have happened==.
+L3: In these communications to the customer remember to approach the situation with empathy.
+Anything could have happened.

 L4: Be ready to supply an alternative date and time to reschedule the call.
 Suggest 2-3 options for the customer to choose from.

 L5: Ensure that contact information is accurate and that meeting invites can be received and accessed by the customer.

 L6: Repeat back to the customer the newly agreed upon date and time, as well as the contact information.

 L7: Congratulations, you’re ready to set up a new call.

 ### Next steps after a customer conversation